Dakingrai/ood-generalization-semantic-boundary-techniques/README.md

 ![github](https://github.com/Dakingrai/ood-generalization-semantic-boundary-techniques/assets/3531451/0fb9eff6-19a7-49c0-8f46-a48130545dfd)

 ## Setup
-This project is tested in python 3.8.6.
+This project is tested in Python 3.8.6.

 To get started, set up the environment:
 ```